sladkoff/minecraft-prometheus-exporter/README.md

 ## Quick Start

-Drop the the prometheus-exporter.jar into your Bukkit plugins directory and start your Minecraft server.
+Drop the prometheus-exporter.jar into your Bukkit plugins directory and start your Minecraft server.

 After startup, the Prometheus metrics endpoint should be available at ``localhost:9225/metrics`` (assuming localhost is the server hostname).